Your Cloud Migration Strategy in 10 Steps

 Cloud migration, simply put, is moving your digital business operations such as relevant data, applications and IT-related processes from your onsite premises to an offsite cloud.
+A cloud migration strategy is the process behind the move.
 You probably already use cloud services to store your personal photos or documents.

 Unlike with those personal services that offer a simple upload procedure, moving your business data requires extensive preparation, effort and efficiency.
 In the end, the efforts will produce substantial savings.